FumiYoshikoshi/AtCoder/README.md

 194D - Expected probability
 195A - Just comparison
 195B - Range
 195C - Number of comma to separate degits
+196A - Warm up
+196B - Round down (but take number as a string!)
+196C - Find the number that satisfy the condition

 **EducationalDPContest (Dynamic Programming)**